 Advantage Communications Group Achieves ISO 27001:2013 Certification for Information Security Management System

-/EIN News/ -- LAS VEGAS, May 01, 2023 (GLOBE NEWSWIRE) -- via IBN -- Today from the Channel Partners Conference & EXPO, Advantage Communications Group (Advantage) announced that it has achieved status as an ISO/IEC 27001:2013 certified provider, with its Information Security Management System (ISMS) receiving third-party certification from the International Standards Organization (ISO).
+LAS VEGAS, NEVADA, USA, May 2, 2023/EINPresswire.com/ -- Today from the Channel Partners Conference & EXPO, Advantage Communications Group (Advantage) announced that it has achieved status as an ISO/IEC 27001:2013 certified provider, with its Information Security Management System (ISMS) receiving third-party certification from the International Standards Organization (ISO).

 “As the first global, full-lifecycle telecom MSP providing communications and technology solutions to more than 1,400 enterprises worldwide, Advantage takes threats to the availability, integrity, and confidentiality of its clients' information seriously,” said Advantage CEO, David Gardner.
 “This accomplishment exemplifies our commitment to empowering organizations with reliable, vetted telecom solutions from a worldwide network of service providers for whom security is of paramount importance.”